 Albert’s Schloss serves up Bavarian, Czech and Alpine-influenced food, with an in-house bakery producing fresh bread, pretzels, pastries and puddings.
 The restaurant has an impressive breakfast menu featuring a butterbread sandwich filled with chilli sauce, sauerkraut and a bratwurst sausage patty, as well as serving fondue, schnitzels, kebabs, wurst and a Sunday roast.

 And you can’t not visit without having a tankard of some of the very best of European biers, including a range of Pilsner to choose from, as well as expertly-crafted cocktails such as Apple Strudel or Lillet Spritz using Albert’s Schloss artisan raspberry schnapps.
-The brand, which is part of the same company who own Rudy’s Pizza, also offers six spritz to choose from plus an “on-trend wine list with influencers from France, Italy, and beyond.”
+The brand, which is part of the same company who own Rudy’s Pizza and Zumhof Biergarten in Digbeth, also offers six spritz to choose from plus an “on-trend wine list with influencers from France, Italy, and beyond.”

 Bookings for Albert Schloss are now open and you can visit from December 6.